sweeneyngo/sweeneyngo.github.io/src/posts/acronyms-and-markov-chains.md

 # What are Markov Chains?

 To put it simply, it's a state machine.
-Let's assume we're forcasting the weather.
+Let's assume we're forecasting the weather.

 The current weather can alternate between sunny, windy, cloudy, etc. We can think of these as **"states"**.
 So, let's assume that the current state of the weather is sunny.
 If we see a raincloud approaching, we can assume that the weather can transition to a rainy state.
 However, we cannot be certain, as weather relies on probability.